Frederick Crews: The ″Freud Wars″

-Crews went on to criticize Freud and psychoanalysis extensively, becoming a major figure in the discussions and criticisms of Freud that occurred during the 1980s and 1990s.
-Crews was one of almost fifty signatories of a petition submitted by Freud historian Peter Swales to the Library of Congress requesting that a Freud exhibition the Library had planned be rendered less one-sided; the protests evidently delayed the exhibit's opening by two years.Talbot, Margaret, "The Museum Show Has An Ego Disorder," The New York Times, October 11, 1998 Eli Zaretsky, who identifies Crews as one of Freud's most prominent critics, writes that Crews's challenges to Freud and psychoanalysis have gone largely unanswered.
-Crews's Freud: The Making of an Illusion was published in August, 2017.
+Biography of Freud

+Crews's Freud: The Making of an Illusion was published in August 2017.
 Crews's research into letters that Freud wrote to Martha Bernays revealed that Freud's use of cocaine "was more severe and far longer-lasting than previously known.
 It significantly affected his writing, marriage, moods, and treatment assessments."
 The letters also revealed that Freud's daughter Anna and his biographer Ernest Jones covered up treatments that were ineffective.
 Crews traces the steps by which Freud was constrained to pursue a medical career, reveals how he overrode therapeutic failures by advancing dubious theoretical claims, and ends by exploring the authoritarian means by which he guided a movement lacking an empirical foundation.
-The psychiatrist E. Fuller Torrey concluded: “The culmination of more than 40 years of research ... [, it] is doubtful whether it will be surpassed as a scholarly work on Freud as a person or on the origin of his ideas."
+The psychiatrist E. Fuller Torrey concluded: "The culmination of more than 40 years of research ... [, it] is doubtful whether it will be surpassed as a scholarly work on Freud as a person or on the origin of his ideas."

 Criticism of recovered memory therapy

 In 1993 and 1994, Crews wrote a series of critical essays and reviews of books relating to repressed and recovered memories, which also provoked heated debate and letters to the editors of The New York Review of Books.
 The essays, along with critical and supporting letters and his responses, were published as The Memory Wars (1995).
 Crews believes the "memories" of childhood seduction Freud reported were not real memories but constructs that Freud created and forced upon his patients.
 According to Crews, the seduction theory that Freud abandoned in the late 1890s acted as a precedent and contributing factor to the wave of false allegations of childhood sexual abuse in the 1980s and 1990s.

-Crews was a member of the now-disbanded False Memory Syndrome Foundation's advisory board and has been described as "leading a backlash against recovered memory therapy."
+Crews was a member of the now-disbanded False Memory Syndrome Foundation's advisory board and was described as "leading a backlash against recovered memory therapy."